-The first thing you will want to do is make sure the Tracker script is actually on the site and firing.
+B. Make sure the Tracker script is actually on the site and firing.

 If you don’t see the script in the network test above you can also view the source code to look for the script.

-- You will see a page with all of your code.
+STEP 2: You'ss see a page with all of your code.
 By searching the page and looking for ‘lft’ you should be able to find the tracker.

-- If nothing is found and highlighted then the script is not in your source code as seen below.
+If nothing is found and highlighted then the script is not in your source code as seen below.

 If you do find the code in the source but not when you check the network you may want to work with your team to assure that the script was properly placed (ideally before the end head tag) and that you don’t have any internal tools blocking the scripts ability to track.
 If you aren’t seeing the script in your source code or the network you may want to reach out to your team and make sure that it was inserted on the live site.

 If you can see that the script is on the page and firing you should be in good shape!
 Go have a nice big cup of coffee and give it an hour to ‘kick-off’.